-Metropolitain Rail Lines
+Metropolitan Rail Lines

-Thailand has three primary metropolitan rail lines which are the BTS skytrain, MRT underground lines and airport rail link.
+Thailand has three primary metropolitan rail lines which are the BTS Skytrain, MRT underground lines and airport rail link.
 All of these metropolitan rail lines are linked together.

-Unlimited single day and various multi-day passes can be purchased for both the BTS skytrain and MRT underground, many of which are ideal for tourists wishing to explore the city, though such cards are not transferable between the two independently owned rail lines and must be purchased separately.
+Unlimited single day and various multi-day passes can be purchased for both the BTS Skytrain and MRT underground, many of which are ideal for tourists wishing to explore the city, though such cards are not transferable between the two independently owned rail lines and must be purchased separately.
 The BTS skytrain card can buy only at the BTS skytrain station.

 Bangkok Skytrain (BTS)

-The first line of the BTS skytrain is Sukhumvit Line and follows Sukhumvit road, a very busy street, with many shops, restaurants and hotels.
+The first line of the BTS Skytrain is Sukhumvit Line and follows Sukhumvit road, a very busy street, with many shops, restaurants and hotels.
 In the north, it leads to Mo Chit, near the northern bus terminal and the JJ Weekend Market, where it is possible to change for the MRT underground.
 Others changes on the Sukhumvit Line are located at Asoke station for the BTS and at Sukhumvit station for MRT.

 It is possible to buy single or multi-day passes in order to explore the city easily.
-However, a pass can only be use for the skytrain or the underground.
+However, a pass can only be use for the Skytrain or the underground.
 So, you have to buy two distinct passes for each railroad.

 Bangkok Underground (MRT)